What is Population Health?

 - Artificial intelligence and virtual reality labs, in partnership with other colleges and units across campus, to develop the innovations and technology to drive health forward.

-Lehigh University is committed to improving the health and well-being of the people who live in and around Bethlehem, Pa.
-This commitment will allow students and faculty to actively engage with community partners and residents to better understand the factors impacting their health and ways we can support the work already underway to address health disparities and improve health equity.
-We will cultivate partnerships with communities, health systems, governments and private sector organizations to promote the health and well-being of communities locally, nationally and globally.
+Lehigh University is committed to improving the health and well-being of the people who live in and around Bethlehem, PA.
+This commitment allows students and faculty to actively engage with community partners and residents to better understand the factors impacting their health and ways we can support the work already underway to address health disparities and improve health equity.
+We are cultivating partnerships with communities, health systems, governments and private sector organizations to promote the health and well-being of communities locally, nationally and globally.

 The Health, Science and Technology (HST) building, slated for completion in 2021, will be located on the main campus of Lehigh in southern Bethlehem.
 The HST building will serve as the home for the College of Health.
 This expansive new facility—the largest academic facility built at Lehigh in more than a decade—will be the nexus for innovation in population health education, research and partnerships.
 In this “living laboratory,” the College will support incubators so that students, faculty and partners can come together to work on critical health research and evaluation.